1991 TOPPS STADIUM CLUB BASEBALL CARDS PRICE GUIDE

 In terms of insert and parallel cards in the 1991 Topps Stadium Club set, the main sought after subset is the Black Gold parallel cards numbered to 50 copies or less.
 Some of the more notable and expensive Black Gold parallel cards include the Ken Griffey Jr (50 copies, $3,000 PSA 10), Cal Ripken Jr ($1,500 PSA 10), Nolan Ryan ($1,000 PSA 10), and Barry Larkin (#23 13 copies, $750 PSA 10).
 These parallel cards hold big premiums over the base rookie and star cards.

-Read also: WHAT 70s BASEBALL CARDS ARE WORTH MONEY
+Read also: 2019 BASEBALL CARDS WORTH MONEY

 As with most premier trading card sets, the 1991 Topps Stadium Club prices are centered around the star player rookie cards, especially those who went on to have Hall of Fame caliber careers like Griffey, Larkin, Bagwell, and Martinez.
 The full breadth of cards all command substantial prices these days from $5-$10 even in lower grades showing how iconic and nostalgic these thick, premium cardboard photos remain.
 For vintage baseball card collectors, finding gem mint examples of the elite rookies from the ’91 Topps Stadium Club stays a highly sought after achievement and investment.